reduce-algebra/reduce-algebra/generic/emacs/REDUCE/README.txt

 I have edited boot.sl as boot.el to use upper case, replaced % with ;
 and ! with \ where necessary so that Emacs Lisp can read it.
-However, I keep lambda lower-case by giving LAMBDA newnam and quotenewnam properties.
-(Both are needed.)
-I do the same for NIL and T, although neither seems to be strictly necessary.
+However, I keep lambda, nil and t lower-case.

 I have defined a few additional functions that are assumed by REDUCE but not defined in Standard LISP at the end of sl.el.